 Aviation Festival for Orkney Orkney is to have an Aviation Festival.
 It will follow this year’s Science Festival and run from 10-14 September, highlighting the story of military and civil aviation in the islands.
-Orkney has been over
+Orkney has been over the years at the centre of numerous aviation developments, through two world

 What makes the Clipperton Project’s Floating Laboratory special is the mix of people aboard – scientists, artists, photographers and people promoting the spirit of exploration in tackling the challenges of today’s world.